 Location: The island of Vanuatu is located in the South Pacific Ocean.
 It’s made up of around 80 islands.
 Stretching over 1,300 kilometres and around 65 of the islands are inhabited.
-Port Vila is the capital of Vanuatu which is where my family and I stayed.
+The Vanuatu capital is Port Vila which is where my family and I stayed.
 We flew to Vanuatu with Air New Zealand.